What can you do with a Family Social Science degree?

 If you are just getting started with your higher education career, a Bachelor's in Family Social Science is the first step in reaching your goals.

-The department offers three concentrations:
+The department offers two concentrations:

-- Family & Community Engagement to prepare you to work directly with families in community settings;
+- Family & Community Engagement to prepare you to work directly with families in community settings; or

 The Department of Family Social Science has several master’s degree paths that will expand your career options.
 The Master’s in Family Social Science offers two completion tracks–a capstone thesis or capstone project–as well as a combined master’s/doctoral degree option.